MicrosoftDocs/architecture-center/docs/solution-ideas/articles/onboarding-customers-with-a-cloud-native-serverless-architecture-content.md

 1. The customer information is recorded in [Dynamics 365](/dynamics365) or other CRM.
 1. The information about a new customer is sent to [Power BI](/power-bi).
 1. The customer information is added to the mailing list ([MailChimp](https://mailchimp.com)).
-1. The solution creates a record of the member in [Cosmos DB](/azure/cosmos-db).
+1. The solution creates a record of the member in [Azure Cosmos DB](/azure/cosmos-db).

 ## Next Steps